 Advertisment

-I always thought that since all of us were in the same boat that no one actually hated their job so much to be depressed about it.
+I always thought that since all of us were in the same boat no one actually hated their job so much to be depressed about it.
 I didn't even know about depression.
 I honestly thought it was just a temporary state of mind- something we used to describe our current situation.
 I never stopped to even think- is my co-worker just feeling down because of her day or she is depressed?

-I honestly thought it was just a temporary state of mind- something we used to describe our current situation
+I honestly thought it was just a temporary state of mind- something we used to describe our current situation.

 I recently spoke to the author of the D word- A Survivor's Guide To Depression, Shubhrata Prakash and the first thing that stood out to me was her smiling face and attitude- depressed people aren't supposed to be this happy, right?
 Shubhrata said, "Depression is not a choice.
 It's a behavioural disorder- it's not something that I/we can control.
 It's an illness in the brain.
 We all have good and bad days, except my average bad days can be worse than yours!"